Projects submitted for Ford Environmental Grants must meet the following profile:

 - Very good

-The jury will select projects with the highest scores as finalists.
+The jury will select as finalists the projects with the highest score.

-Projects that do not correspond to the listed categories will be disqualified from the evaluation.
+Projects that do not match up to the indicated categories will be disqualified from the evaluation.

-The jury has the power to call the proponents of the project for a virtual interview, or to request additional information or any supplementary documents.
+The jury has the power to summon the proponents of the projects to a virtual interview, to request further information and might ask for additional documents, if necessary.

-The proponent that does not answer the questions or does not deliver the requested material in the time required by the jury will be disqualified from the evaluation process.
+The project proponent who does not answer the questions or does not deliver the requested additional material in the time required by the jury, will be disqualified from the evaluation process.

 The jury will have the power to award the amount of the grant that, to its better judgment, is necessary for the selected projects, regardless of the amount that the proponents have indicated in the application form.

-If a member of the jury is found to have a conflict of interest with a submitted project, the juror will refrain from evaluating that project and will be replaced by an alternate jury, if necessary.
+If any member of the jury is found to have a conflict of interest with a submitted project, it will abstain from evaluating that project and will be replaced by an alternate jury, if necessary.

-The decisions of the jury will be final.
+The decisions of the jury will be final, firm, and indisputable.

 The materials submitted for the jury’s consideration will not be returned and will become the property of Ford’s offices for Central America and the Caribbean.

-By submitting their project, the proponents authorize the use of the information and images provided for unrestricted news and promotional uses by Ford’s offices for Central America and the Caribbean.
+When submitting the project, proponents authorize the use of information and images presented for earned media inquiries and promotional use by the Ford offices for Central America and the Caribbean.

-- Submit the provided progress report form six (6) months after receiving the contribution.
+- Progress Report six (6) months after receiving the grant

-- Provide written or graphic documentation requested to show the progress of the project.
+- Provide written or graphic documentation that is requested to show the progress of the project.

 - Fill out a liability release authorizing Ford to use the materials submitted, information and images about their project for unrestricted dissemination in different mass and social media.

-- Participate in at least one webinar or conference for educational purposes where they will present details about the impact of the project on the conservation of the environment and its contribution to the Sustainable Development Goals (SDGs).
+- Participate in at least one event or conference for educational purposes to present details about the impact of the project on the conservation of the environment and its contribution to the Sustainable Development Goals (SDGs).

 - Use the Ford Environmental Grants logo in project materials during the following year after receiving the contribution, with prior written authorization from the Ford offices for Central America and the Caribbean.